 Rather than taking the time to work out what the problem is, too many mechanics go for the “repair by replacement” philosophy.
 While it does usually solve the problem, simply replacing all of the parts that may be causing a fault is a costly exercise for you as an owner.

 While a substandard mechanic will just go ahead and replace parts, hoping the problem will go away, a great mechanic will take time to properly diagnose the issue.
-The simple things that may be causing the fault will be ruled out first before the more expensive repairs are undertaken.
+The simple things that may be causing the fault will be ruled out first before the more major car repairs are undertaken.

-How do you know if major repairs are required?
+How do you know if major car repairs are required?

 Having an idea of what faults actually mean is a big first step – as well as finding a great mechanic you can trust to keep car repair costs at a minimum.